AP Explains: What will a Hollywood writers' strike mean?

 According to the WGA, which has about 20,000 members, median earnings for writers dropped between the 2013-14 season and 2015-16, and more and more scribes are finding it difficult to make a living under current deals.

 The guild is seeking a wage increase and wants salary minimums to apply equally to streaming, cable and broadcast.
-Producers also are being asked to ante up more on health care, an issue that echoes well beyond Hollywood.
+Health care, an issue that echoes beyond Hollywood, also is on the table.
+The two sides are at odds over what concessions the guild would make in return for producers contributing more to the health plan.

 TELEVISION